Trafford Park Line

-The Trafford Park Line is a light rail line on the Manchester Metrolink network in Greater Manchester, England, running from Pomona to the Trafford Centre.
-Its name derives from Trafford Park, an area of the Metropolitan Borough of Trafford, and the first planned industrial estate in the world.
-The line opened in March 2020.
+The Trafford Park Line is a Manchester Metrolink light rail line in Greater Manchester, England, which runs between a junction at Pomona and The Trafford Centre.
+Its name derives from Trafford Park, an area of the Metropolitan Borough of Trafford, and the first planned industrial estate in the world, which the line runs through for most of its length.
+The line opened on 22 March 2020.

 History

+Planning

 Plans for Metrolink to serve Trafford Park first obtained statutory approval via the Greater Manchester (Light Rapid Transit System) Act of 1992 but no funding was provided to construct the line at that time.

-In the 1995 The Trafford Centre was granted planning permission and provision for Metrolink was designed into its grounds.
-The centres developer, Peel Group were keen to support the line and promised to commit £16 million in funding during 1998.

-TGFM obtained revised powers to build the line in 2001 under the Greater Manchester (Light Rapid Transit System) (Trafford Park) act but again no funding was allocated.

-The line was also included in the 2008 TIF proposal but this was rejected by the voting public.
-The Peel Group opponents of the TIF with its chairman - John Whittaker suggesting that Manchester Airport could be sold to raise the required funds for transport improvements.

-The line was again excluded from the Phase 3 Metrolink development in 2009 due to lack of funds.
+The Trafford Park Line was included in the 2008 TIF proposal but this was rejected by the voting public.
+The line was excluded from the Phase 3 Metrolink development in May 2009 due to lack of funds.

-By the early 2010's the line had reached the top of Metrolink's development priorities and TFGM began to conceive a plan to construct it.
-Between July and September 2014, Transport for Greater Manchester conducted a public consultation to build the line resulting to some modifications to the route and the location of stops.
+In 2013, the GMCA and the Greater Manchester Local Enterprise Partnership announced that it may fund the construction of the Trafford Park Line as far as The Trafford Centre, estimating that the line could be open to passengers by 2018/19 (subject to a satisfactory business case, Transport and Works Act Order and public consultation).
+From July to September 2014, Transport for Greater Manchester conducted a public consultation to build the line resulting to some modifications to the route and the location of stops.
 In November 2014, the agency applied for power under the Transport and Works Act 1992 to build and operate the line.
 In October 2016, power to build the line was granted by the Secretary of State for Transport.

+Construction and opening

 Construction commenced in January 2017.
 The £350 million funding envelope was mostly provided by The Government as part of an arrangement with the Greater Manchester Combined Authority. £20 million was provided by Trafford Council.

-The final stretch of track was laid in November 2019, with the first test trams running soon after.
-The line opened on 22 March 2020, eight months earlier than originally planned, despite suggestions that it might be delayed as part of a review of all Metrolink services because of the COVID-19 pandemic.
+The final stretch of track was laid in early November 2019.
+The first trams (fleet no. 3040 and 3014 coupled together) ran on the Trafford Park Line in the early hours of 10 November 2019 while on test.
+The stop opened to passengers on 22 March 2020, around eight months earlier than planned, despite suggestions that it might be delayed as part of a review of all Metrolink services because of the COVID-19 pandemic.
+Services initially ran between Cornbrook and intu Trafford Centre.
+The first passenger service tram (fleet no. 3073) stopped at Wharfside, the first stop on the line, at exactly 06:37.